dotnet-presentations/blazor-workshop/docs/02-customize-a-pizza.md

 ## Add additional toppings

 The user should also be able to select additional toppings on `ConfigurePizzaDialog`.
-Add a list property for storing the available toppings.
+Add a list for storing the available toppings.
 Initialize the list of available toppings by making an HTTP GET request to the `/toppings` minimal API, defined at `PizzaApiExtensions.cs` in the **BlazingPizza.Server** project.

 ```csharp
 @inject HttpClient HttpClient